MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 ### Transparency and overdraw

-Our main rendering struggles dealt with transparency, since transparency can be expensive on a GPU.
+Our main rendering struggles dealt with transparency, since transparency can be expensive.

 You can render *solid geometry* front to back while writing to the depth buffer, which stops any future pixels located behind that pixel from rendering.
 This operation prevents hidden pixels from executing the pixel [shader](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#shaders), and speeds up rendering significantly.
 If you sort geometry optimally, each pixel on the screen draws only once.